Hafez al-Assad: Militarization

 From the very beginning of his rule, Assad pursued an active policy of militarizing the Syrian state and its society - his goal was to build a strong traditional army (with the support of the USSR) to fight Israel.
-Assad gave a very high priority to building a strong military and preparing it for a confrontation with Israel, both for offensive and defensive purposes and to enable him to politically negotiate the return of the Golan Heights from a position of military strength.
-He allocated up to 70 percent of the annual budget to the military build-up and received large quantities of modern arms from the Soviet Union: Eventually, with the help of it, Assad built a large and professional military equipped with modern tanks, airplanes and long-range ground-to-ground missiles capable of launching chemical warheads into most Israeli cities.
+Assad gave a very high priority to building a strong military and preparing it for a confrontation with Israel, for both offensive and defensive purposes and to enable him to politically negotiate the return of the Golan Heights from a position of military strength.
+He allocated up to 70 percent of the annual budget to the military build-up and received large quantities of modern arms from the Soviet Union: Assad eventually built a large and more professional military equipped with modern tanks, airplanes and long-range ground-to-ground missiles capable of launching chemical warheads into most Israeli cities.
 The Syrian Arab Army, which was mainly a conscripted force, increased from 50,000 personnel in 1967 to 225,000 in 1973 and to over 500,000 in 1986, and its air and armored fleets were among the largest in the world.
 Already high military spending has steadily increased, burdening the Syrian economy.

-The policy of general militarization also affected the civil sphere of the country: militaristic propaganda was very widespread, especially in schools and educational institutions (where students were taught military tactics and the use of weapons), and Assad himself was often depicted in portraits in military uniform and often wore it.
+The policy of general militarization also affected the civil sphere of the country: militaristic propaganda was very widespread, especially in schools and educational institutions (where students were taught military tactics and the use of weapons), and Assad himself often wore a military uniform, and was often depicted in portraits in military uniform.
 It is believed that military education in Syrian schools was introduced in the 1970s by Hafez al-Assad, although the preconditions for this had been there since the Ba'ath Party came to power.
 Students were required to wear military uniforms (which were standard for Syrian schools at the time) and go to military camps known as moaskar for 15 days, where they were further introduced to soldier's life and were under the command of military officers.
-Thus, taking into account only the soldiers of the Syrian army, Syria was already the 4th country in the world in terms of militarization per capita, despite the fact that even more people in the country knew how to own a weapon, from school days.
+Thus, taking into account only the soldiers of the Syrian army, it was 4th in the world in terms of militarization per capita.
+Additionally, even more people in the country knew how to use a weapon, from instruction in school.